 9 ways to back British farming

-If you love British food and our iconic countryside, here are 9 ways you can help spread the word and back British farming.
+So, if you love British food and our iconic landscapes, here are 9 ways you can back British farming and help spread the word.

 1